tjcongrove1/SimpleTelematics/README.md

 # The nuts and bolts

-  - I made a conscious decision to physically associate drivers and trips, as they are logically associated and my custom implementations of comparation code to fit the Driver class as well as Java 8's Stream API removed the necessity of using a HashMap or similar to swiftly identify Drivers as the key for trips and associate them without iterating through the list.
+  - I made a conscious decision to physically associate drivers and trips, as they are logically associated and my custom implementations of comparation code to fit the Driver class, as well as Java 8's Stream API removed the necessity of using a HashMap or similar to swiftly identify Drivers as the key for trips and associate them without iterating through the list.
   - The main class consists simply of two call-outs and exception handling for missing and malformed files.
-I buit a second version in a branch with a fairly robust user interface that continually prompted the user to provide the right file until it existed, but I omitted it in the final revision as it wasn't a requirement.
+I built a second version in a branch with a fairly robust user interface that continually prompted the user to provide the right file until it existed, but I omitted it in the final revision as it wasn't a requirement.
   - The main components are:
 ```
 Data and Domain Modeling